math-ruch/yamal_group/index.md

 Note however that as this analysis might give us good insights on the importance of actors for the past five decades, the way we construct our graph gives the same importance to all kinf of actors and secondary actors might be considered as important as primary ones.
 We could have had done a better analysis by giving more weights to primary actors to primary actors but we did lack of data in order to do so.
 ## 6. Are longer movies more likely to be more successful or are they just more boring to watch?

-We often say that time is money, but how does this apply to the world of movies?
+As Benjamin Franklin once said "Remember that time is money", but how does this apply to the world of movies?
 Movie runtime, measured in minutes is not simply the duration of a movie but also an element that can affect the audience's interest and attention.
 As humans we dislike being under the impression that we are wasting our time, so this plays a big role in choosing how long a movie should be.
 In this part we will investigate the relationship between movie runtime and it's box office revenue in order to gage the influence of the movies runtime on it's success.
 So without wasting any time let us continue!

 Starting off by looking at the scatter plot of movie runtimes and the movie revenues we might expect to see a clear relationship, but sadly we do not.
 But all hope is not lost!
 We will delve deeper into the analysis using statistical testing and linear regressions.